tarantool/doc/doc/how-to/vshard_quick.rst

 Checking data distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To check how data is distributed across the cluster's nodes, follow the steps below:
+To check how data is distributed across the replica sets, follow the steps below:

 1. Connect to any storage in the ``storage-a`` replica set: